 ENVIRONS.
 The area surrounding Historic Property within which a project could have an impact upon that property.
-The environs include any adjacent property or portion thereof that is within 50 feet of a Historic Property, exclusive of any street, alley, or other public rights-of-way.
+The environs include any property or portion thereof that adjoins a Historic Property and also includes any adjacent property or portion thereof that is within 50 feet of a Historic Property, exclusive of any street, alley, or other public rights-of-way.